Head out for an evening run. ☑️

 Saying Thank You

-Still feeling well, Gary decided to go in to work with his wife to finish up some paperwork, and it was then that he decided how he was going to thank his co-workers for being there for him.
+Still feeling well, Gary decided to go in to work with his wife to finish up some paperwork, and it was then that he decided how he would thank his co-workers for being there for him.

 Gary lay down on the floor in front of his desk, where his co-workers had put him during his heart attack just days before.
 He asked his wife to map his outline with masking tape on the floor, leaving a perfect silhouette of where he once lay.
 He completed the scene by adding eyes, a smile, and a pink heart cut-out that said “Love you all.
 Thanks for saving my life.”